Mack McCormick

 Robert Burton "Mack" McCormick (August 3, 1930 – November 18, 2015) was an American musicologist and folklorist.
+McCormick conducted extensive research into the history of the blues and assembled the material for a major biography of Robert Johnson.
+The biography was finally published eight years after McCormick’s death.

 Biography

 McCormick was born in 1930 in Pittsburgh, Pennsylvania.
 He was brought up by his mother, in Alabama, Colorado, West Virginia and Texas, as she traveled to find work as a hospital technician.

 Career

 He dropped out of high school to work at a ballroom in Cedar Point, Ohio, running errands for the musicians performing there.
 He later worked as an electrician, cook, carnival worker and taxi driver.
 In 1946, he met record store owner and discographer Orin Blackstone in New Orleans and began assisting him in researching and compiling Blackstone's multivolume Index to Jazz.
 McCormick became Texas correspondent for Down Beat in 1949.
 He developed an interest in blues and began traveling and researching the lives and origins of undocumented blues musicians around the country and learning about folk traditions and customs.

+McCormick supported himself by taking a job with the United States Census Bureau, specifically requesting a posting to the Fourth Ward, Houston.
+This was a historic African-American neighborhood, settled by freed slaves who migrated there from all over the southern states.
+McCormick believed the neighborhood would be rich in African-American musicians and a rewarding place to track down rare blues records.

 In the late 1950s, McCormick "discovered" and recorded Mance Lipscomb, Robert Shaw and Lightnin' Hopkins.
-At the 1965 Newport Folk Festival, he assembled a group of former convicts who had never performed together, and after trying but failing to get Bob Dylan to end his rehearsals with members of the Paul Butterfield Blues Band, cut off Dylan's electricity supply, possibly giving rise to the apocryphal story that Pete Seeger had attempted to cut off the power during Dylan's debut performance with electric guitars and keyboards.
+At the 1965 Newport Folk Festival, he assembled a group of former convicts who had never performed together, and after trying but failing to get Bob Dylan to end his rehearsals with members of the Paul Butterfield Blues Band, cut off Dylan's electricity supply, possibly giving rise to the apocryphal story that Pete Seeger had attempted to cut the power with an axe during Dylan's debut performance with electric guitars and keyboards.